Oklahoma Space Industry Development Authority: History

 The Oklahoma Space Industry Development Authority (OSIDA) was established by the Oklahoma Legislature in 74 O.S. § 74-5203 in December 2009.

 The first executive director of the Authority was Bill Khourie.
 Craig Smith became the new executive director in 2020 upon Khourie's retirement after 18 years of service.

 On June 12, 2025, the OSIDA announced Dawn Aerospace had selected Clinton-Sherman as its Aurora spaceplane home base.
 Operations of the rocket-powered, remotely piloted aircraft are expected as early as 2027.

 On July 1, 2025, the OSIDA merged with the Oklahoma Department of Aerospace (ODAA).
 The merger was a result of a new law in Oklahoma, Senate Bill 912.
 The new law states that the director of the ODAA will serve as OSIDA's CEO in addition to ODAA serving as the board for OSIDA.
 While OSIDA would technically remain a separate entity from the Department of Aerospace and Aeronautics, all employees of OSIDA were transferred to the Department.

 Facilities

 The Authority's primary asset is the former Clinton-Sherman Industrial Airpark, a former military airport featuring a redundant 13,503-foot-long paved runway.
-The airpark has been renamed the Oklahoma Air & Space Port.
+The airpark was renamed the Infinity One Oklahoma Spaceport on April 14, 2026.
 Although the Oklahoma Spaceport received a Commercial Space Transportation license from the U.S. Federal Aviation Administration in June 2006, the Spaceport has not yet hosted any sub-orbital spaceflights or launches of spacecraft into earth orbit.
 However, the facility is still listed as an FAA currently-licensed launch site as of June 2020.